Douglas Fairbanks Jr.: British career

 Between 1954 and 1956, he also made a number of half-hour programs at one of the smaller Elstree film studios as part of a syndicated anthology series for television called Douglas Fairbanks Presents.

 During the 1950s, Fairbanks appeared as himself on episodes of a number of American television shows, such as Your Show of Shows, The Ford Show, The Steve Allen Plymouth Show, and What's My Line?.

 He co-produced the films The Silken Affair (1957) and Chase a Crooked Shadow (1958).

 In 1961, he was a guest at the wedding of Katharine Worsley to Prince Edward, Duke of Kent.

 Fairbanks in 1958 wearing the mantle and insignia of a Knight of Justice of the Order of St. John.

 He guest-starred on shows such as Route 66, The DuPont Show of the Week, The United States Steel Hour, The Red Skelton Hour, Dr. Kildare, and ABC Stage 67.
 He played King Richard in a TV musical The Legend of Robin Hood (1968).

 Later career

 On stage, Fairbanks toured in My Fair Lady in 1968, and in The Pleasure of His Company several times, including tours in the U.S. in 1970–72 and the 1977 Australian production with Stanley Holloway, David Langton, Carole Ray- and Christine Amore.
 He appeared in some TV movies and TV series, including The Crooked Hearts (1972), The Hostage Tower (1980), and The Love Boat.

 His last feature film was Ghost Story (1981).
+In 1984, he introduced two one-act plays by Gilbert and Sullivan for PBS Channel 13 in the United States.

 His last TV roles were in the mini series Strong Medicine (1987) and the TV series B.L.
 Stryker.
 He was the subject of This Is Your Life in 1989, when he was surprised by Michael Aspel in the foyer of Thames Television's Teddington Studios.

 Fairbanks was also involved in several successful business ventures.
 These included manufacturing ball point pens, real estate development, management of copyrighted theatrical works, and film production.